raphaelsty/mkb/README.md

 ## 📊 Evaluation

 You can evaluate the performance of your models with the `evaluation` module.
 Evaluating *link prediction task* is available using `Evaluation.eval` and *relation prediction task* using `Evaluation.eval_relation`.

 By giving the training, validation and test triples to the `true_triples`parameter, you will calculate the `filtered` metrics.
 You can calculate the `raw` metrics by leaving `true_triples` to default value.

+Evaluating your model with the triplet prediction task is also available.

 ```python
 from kdmkb import evaluation